-If you aren’t satisfied with the IRS’ determination of your tax issue, you can appeal to the Office of Appeals – an independent organization that helps resolve tax disputes between the IRS and the taxpayers.
+If you are not satisfied with the IRS’ determination of your tax issue, you can appeal to the Office of Appeals – an independent organization that helps resolve tax disputes between the IRS and the taxpayers.
 An independent body, the Office of Appeals, does not take sides and ensures both the parties involved – the IRS and the taxpayer – reach a mutually agreeable solution without having to appeal to the Tax Court.

 Types of IRS Appeals